 You’ve probably heard the old saying, “It’s not what you know; it’s who you know.”
 An abundance mentality means tapping into the resources around you – no resource is more valuable than your network.
 Talk to your friends, acquaintances, colleagues, and even those you haven’t talked to in years.
 People are generally more than happy to help you, and you’d be surprised by how many opportunities your connections can provide.

 When it comes to money, it can be easy to think of it in terms of saving and spending.
 But the key to long-term financial security is all about growing your wealth.
-One way to do this is to invest in real estate, stocks, bonds, or high-yield savings accounts.
+Investing in real estate, stocks, bonds, or high-yield savings accounts is one way to do this.
 Over time, these assets will increase in value, providing you with a passive source of income.
 Another way to grow your wealth is to make wise choices with your spending.

-When you’re excited about the prospect of financial success, it can be tempting to get hyper-focused on the future.
+When you’re excited about the prospect of financial success, getting hyper-focused on the future can be tempting.
 But what you’re doing right now is just as much a part of your story as your success.
 So value the pursuit of your goals just as much as your achievements.
 When you recognize the abundance in each moment, you’ll attract more opportunities and find more contentment.

 Julep is not a financial institution, financial advisor, or credit repair company, and does not provide credit repair services of any kind.
 The information provided is for general educational and reference purposes only.
 The information is not intended to provide legal, tax, or financial advice.
 We do not propose any guarantee that the information provided will repair or improve your financial profile.
 Consult the services of a competent licensed professional when You need financial assistance.